Sport and race betting in Victoria

 Young people aged 18-24 are among the first generation to grow up with the saturation marketing of sports and race betting products.
-As an age group they are overrepresented when it comes to sports betting: 32 per cent of men, and 10 per cent of women in this age group participate in sports betting, and almost one-in-three sports bets are placed by young men.
+As an age group they are overrepresented when it comes to sports betting: 32 per cent of men, and 10 per cent of women in this age group who gamble participate in sports betting.

 Gambling advertising has become incredibly pervasive.
-According to NieIsen research, an average of 948 gambling ads were broadcast daily on free-to-air TV in Victoria in 2021, an increase from 374 ads each day in 2016.
+According to Nielsen research, an average of 948 gambling ads were broadcast daily on free-to-air TV in Victoria in 2021.
 An average of 148 gambling ads were broadcast on free-to-air TV between 6–8.30pm every weeknight, during the evening family viewing slot.

 The data also showed that the gambling industry spent $287.2 million on advertising in Australia in 2021, excluding in-stadium advertising and sponsorships, an increase of $15.9 million from 2020.

 Legislation prohibits gambling ads from being shown during live sport broadcasts between 5 am and 8.30 pm, and on Victorian roads, public transport, and within 150 metres of schools.
 Learn more about the regulations governing gambling advertising.

 Inducements and incentives are increasingly placing more people at risk of gambling harm.
 Multi-bets, bonus bets, rewards programs, early cash-outs, and direct messages from gambling companies are linked with increased betting expenditure, and encourage riskier betting.